gchq/gaffer-doc/docs/administration-guide/named-operations.md

   3(3, count=2) -- count=4 --> 4
 ```

-Once you have configured your cache, you can then execute your first NamedOperation.
+Once you have configured your cache, you can then add your first NamedOperation.

 You can then add a NamedOperation to the cache using `AddNamedOperation`.
 Here you are specifying the OperationChain that you want to be used as a NamedOperation.